balderdashy/sails-docs/concepts/ORM/ORM.md

 _You ask the business what database they would like to use:_

 > "Datab... what?
-Let's not be hasty, wouldn't want to make thwe wrong choice.
+Let's not be hasty, wouldn't want to make the wrong choice.
 I'll get ops/IT on it.
 Go ahead and get started though."

 The traditional methodology of choosing one single database for a web application/API is actually prohibitive for many production use cases.
 Oftentimes the application needs to maintain compatibility with one or more existing data sets, or it is necessary to use a few different types of databases for performance reasons.